auduntorp/tmux-pipeline/README.md

 # tmux pipeline
-Execute build script when receiving git changes, and e-mail the git author on errors.
+Execute build script when receiving git changes, and e-mail authors on errors.

 ## installation
 Use hooks to enable pipeline based on tmux when you push to a git server: